cobbler/cobbler/docs/quickstart-guide.rst

 Importing your first distribution
 #################################

-Cobbler automates adding distributions and profiles via the "cobbler import" command.
+Cobbler automates adding distributions and profiles via the ``cobbler import`` command.
 This command can (usually) automatically detect the type and version of the distribution your importing and create (one or more) profiles with the correct settings for you.